Honorable Jonathan F. Mitchell

 Mayor of the City of New Bedford

 Jon has sought to re-establish New Bedford as one of the leading cities in the Northeast.
-Since he took office, New Bedford has moved aggressively to reform its school system, to modernize the Port of New Bedford, to solidify the downtown’s status as the cultural and economic center of Southeastern Massachusetts, and to raise the quality of life of every neighborhood.
-Under Jon’s leadership, New Bedford has emerged as a national leader in renewable energy, and has witnessed both its unemployment rate and its high school dropout rate plummet.
+Since he took office, New Bedford has moved aggressively to reform its school system, to modernize its port, to strengthen city services and finances, and to raise the quality of life of every neighborhood.
+Under Jon’s leadership, New Bedford has emerged as a national leader in renewable energy, and has twice led all American cities in its annual unemployment rate declining.

 Jon has made city government more efficient though effective management, and now the city has the highest bond rating in its history.
 The city also has modernized its trash recycling system, retrofitted nearly 10,000 street lights with LED bulbs, and reigned in health care costs, all saving millions in taxpayer dollars.
 For these and other accomplishments during his tenure in office, the New Bedford Standard-Times named Jon the “2015 SouthCoast Man of the Year.”